Mapanuepe Lake

-Mapanuepe Lake is a freshwater lake located in the province of Zambales in the Philippines.
+Mapanuepe Lake is a freshwater lake located in the municipality of San Marcelino, Zambales in the Philippines.
 The lake was created after the cataclysmic eruption of Mount Pinatubo in 1991.
 Lahars following the eruption blocked the drainage of Mapanuepe River, south of the volcano, flooding Mapanuepe Valley together with its settlements.
-Only the steeple of the church protruding out of the water remained from one of the villages.
+Only the steeple of a local village chapel protrudes from the lake’s surface.

 History

 Mapanuepe lake is located at the confluence of Marella and Mapanuepe Rivers as the two rivers merge to become the Santo Tomas River.
-The subsequent rains following the 1991 eruption of Mount Pinatubo produced lahar that dumped volcanic debris on the Marella River, one of the major drainages of the mountain, aggrading the river that eventually dammed the Mapanuepe River.
-The rising waters submerged the Mapanuepe Valley including the barangays of Aglao (lower), Buhawen and Pili of San Marcelino, Zambales.
-During the development of the lake, breaching and reforming of the debris dam occurred following each lahar episode.
-At its maximum extent, the lake grew to an area of 670 ha and had a stored water volume of 75 x 106 cubic meters (75000000 m3) before reaching its current state.
-The only structure that remains is a church tower with a huge metal cross right in the middle of the lake.
-Prior to the 1991 eruption, studies of geologic formations and sediments of Mapanuepe Valley showed that the area was the site of a similar lahar-formed lake from old eruptions.
+The rains after the 1991 eruption of Mount Pinatubo produced lahar that dumped volcanic debris into the Marella River, one of the major drainages of the mountain, aggrading the river and eventually damming the Mapanuepe River.

+Rising waters drowned the Mapanuepe Valley including the barangays of Aglao (lower), Buhawen and Pili of San Marcelino, Zambales.
+During the formation of the lake, breaching and reforming of the debris dam occurred after each lahar flow.
+At its maximum extent, the lake grew to an area of 670 ha and had a stored water volume of 75 x 106 cubic meters (75000000 m3) before reaching its current size.

+Presently, the only structure visible above the lake’s surface is the steeple and large metal cross of Saint Barbara’s Chapel, a visita which once served Barangay Buhawen.
+Prior to the 1991 eruption, studies of geologic formations and sediments of Mapanuepe Valley showed that the area was the site of a similar, lahar-formed lake from much older eruptions.

 Water quality

-The lake water is reportedly contaminated with mercury leaking from the abandoned Dizon Copper Mine which is located on the east shore of the lake.
-However harmful chemicals are now diluted and the lake is believed to be safe for diving and fishing.
+The lake’s water is reportedly contaminated with mercury leaking from the abandoned Dizon Copper Mine on the eastern shore.
+However, the harmful chemicals are believed to have since been diluted and the water safe for diving and fishing.